Cohomological rigidity of manifolds with torus actions: I: -rigidity of a class of homology spheres

-\begin{rem} Proposition \ref{prop:nsc} gives a necessary condition for a flag Gorenstein$^*$ $n$-complex $K$ to satisfy the SCC: There must be no full subcomplex $K_I\subset K$ such that $K_I$ is a suspension and $\w H^{n-1}(K_I)\neq0$.
-We refer to this condition as the \emph{no suspension of codimension one condition} (NSC for short). \end{rem}
+Proposition \ref{prop:nsc} is equivalent to the following necessary condition for a flag homology $n$-sphere $K$ to satisfy the SCC: There must be no full subcomplex $K_I\subset K$ such that $K_I$ is a suspension and $\w H^{n-1}(K_I)\neq0$.
+We refer to this condition as the \emph{no suspension of codimension one condition} (NSC for short).
 Since the NSC is much easier to be verified (for computer algorithms) than the SCC, we expect that NSC $\Rightarrow$ SCC.
-So we propose the following conjecture. \begin{conj} The SCC and NSC are equivalent for all flag Gorenstein$^*$ complexes. \end{conj} It is easy to see that for flag $2$-spheres the NSC implies the no $\square$-condition.
+So we propose the following conjecture.

+\begin{conj} The SCC and NSC are equivalent for all flag homology spheres. \end{conj} It is easy to see that for flag $2$-spheres the NSC implies the no $\square$-condition.
 The following result shows that the converse is also true, and therefore Conjecture \ref{conj:SCC-NSC} holds for flag $2$-spheres.